-All the commissions generated by the orders of the site are stored in the “Commissions” section of the option panel of the plugin.
-There is also a possibility to export the commissions in CSV format.
+All the commissions generated by the orders of the site are stored in the “Commissions” section of the options panel of the plugin.
+There is also the possibility to export the commissions in CSV format.

 The commission status is strictly linked to the order status.